 We received a call recently from an organization that had ordered a temperature screening kiosk off of the internet.
 After unboxing the kiosk and plugging it in, they were concerned they may have missed crucial steps and thought Loffler might have more expertise to set it up correctly.

-They were right; configuration and implementation are required to make a kiosk work.
+They were right; configuration and implementation are required to make a temperature scanning kiosk work.